ktsu-dev/UniversalSerializer/DESCRIPTION.md

-A unified serialization library for .NET that provides a consistent API for various serialization formats including JSON, XML, YAML, TOML, MessagePack, Protobuf, and FlatBuffers.
+A unified serialization library for .NET that provides a consistent API for various serialization formats including JSON, XML, YAML, TOML, and MessagePack.